rpalo/personal-blog/_posts/2017-05-29-microdecisions.md

 layout: page
 title: Microdecisions
 tags: soft-skills
+description: Sometimes it's the small decisions that make all the difference
+cover_image: wooden.png
 ---
 The background for this post is actually coming mostly from my mechanical engineering experience, but the more I program, the more I'm starting to see that there are a lot of similarities between designing parts and designing software.
 What I want to write about today is the importance of *microdecisions*.